 And, I also know that if I saw this recipe I’d move on.

 Stay; make this recipe.
 Eat the recipe.
 It’s so yummy.
 It’s sweet.
-It’s savory.
+Savory.
 It’s well balanced.
 I swear, it’s delicious!

 Changes to the recipe

 I’m sure that some experimenting with the recipe could yield some great results.
 Maybe cut back on the amount of oil.
-Maybe swap the ketchup for tomato paste.
+Try swapping the ketchup for tomato paste.
 Maybe increase the amount of vinegar and decrease the amount of sugar.

 Yes, maybe some experimenting.
 But, for now, this is Mom’s Salad Dressing Recipe.
 It’s been a favorite of mine for a long time.